-Vietnam's textile and garment exports to the United States recorded a relatively high growth rate of 5.6% in 2024 compared to other exporting countries.
-However, Cambodia outperformed with an exceptional growth rate of 14.4%.
+Vietnam's Textile and Garment Exports to Key Markets (U.S., EU, Japan) Compared to Major Competitor Countries exceptional growth rate of 14.4%.
 India also experienced solid growth at 4.9%, whereas other competing countries either saw a decline or minimal growth in their textile and garment exports.